-One of the first questions an IELTS candidate must ask is: Do I need a teacher’s help or can I go it alone?
-As an IELTS teacher, you’d expect me to have a biased view on this!
-But seriously, there are many important benefits you gain by studying with a teacher.
-Here are some:
+One question every candidate must ask is: should I find an IELTS teacher, or can I prepare for the test on my own?
+As an IELTS teacher myself, you’d expect me to have a biased view on this!
+But seriously, there are many benefits of studying with a teacher.
+Here are five:

 Sometimes we aren’t good at identifying the areas in which we need to improve.
 IELTS test-takers will often say they feel nervous about speaking or dislike the pressure of the writing section.
 In fact, they may be overestimating the difficulty of these sections and might benefit more from acquiring simple strategies for listening and reading.
 That’s the advantage of preparing with an IELTS teacher: he or she can give you an objective analysis of where you need to concentrate your efforts most.

 2. Only an experienced IELTS teacher can score your writing and speaking answers.

 While textbooks may provide guidance in the form of sample student answers, you can only really guess the band score your essays and spoken answers would receive.
 The knowledge of how IELTS answers are really scored belongs to a select group of people: IELTS examiners and experienced IELTS teachers.
 Not only can teachers give you an accurate band score in all sections of the test, they can also provide more detailed scores than the test certificate, including individual scores for the various criteria in IELTS Writing and Speaking, and suggestions for improvement.

 3. A good teacher will train you in a range of language skills while preparing you for IELTS.